KeerthanaG23/Tableau-viz/README.md

 - The player statistics were obtained from [https://www.espncricinfo.com].
 - Special thanks to the Tableau community for providing valuable resources and tutorials.

-Feel free to customize this template according to your specific project details and requirements.
-Remember to replace placeholders like `[Insert Cricket Statistics Website]` with the actual data source and adapt the code based on your specific data and analysis.